CPSIF Core Values

-The CPSIF is a program supported by the Engineering Alumni & Friends, departments and divisions of the Faculty of Applied Science & Engineering, the Engineering Society (EngSoc), and the You’re Next Career Network (YNCN).
-The program supports student initiatives that clearly demonstrate compliance to the following pillars:
+The CPSIF is a program supported by the Dean’s Office, Engineering Alumni & Friends, departments and divisions of the Faculty of Applied Science & Engineering, the Engineering Society (EngSoc), and the You’re Next Career Network (YNCN).
+The program supports student initiatives that align with the following core values:

 - Enhances the undergraduate and/or graduate student experience in the Faculty

 - Builds an inclusive community among students and alumni

 - Contributes to leadership and/or professional development of students in the Faculty

 - Increases the visibility, profile and/or awareness of the Faculty, EngSoc, and/or the discipline of engineering itself